jarethholt/teospy/docs/sal.rst

   :math:`g_i` in the salinity expansion.
 * :mod:`sal2` provides thermodynamic properties of seawater that depend only on the salinity, such as dilution and osmotic coefficients.
+* :mod:`calsalcoeffs` is a script that is used to calculate the coefficients of the above formula from the original coefficients, which use the square root of salinity.
+It is provided only to document how the coefficients were generated and is not intended to use unless the original coefficients are revised by IAPWS.

 `sal1`